Updated: Jun 19

 Season 3 of The Chosen is more interconnected than Season 2, and so I would strongly suggest watching and discussing the previous five episodes before watching Episode 6.
 It'll also help if you do a little review discussion, because there's a lot that's happened in Season 3 o far.
 I'd begin by pointing out:

-Episode 6 of The Chosen Season 3 will adapt a biblical story that involves messengers of John the Baptist coming to Jesus.
+Episode 6 of The Chosen Season 3 adapts a biblical story that involves messengers of John the Baptist coming to Jesus.

 In The Chosen, John the Baptist isn't a main character like Simon Peter or Matthew, but he's still had a significant role.
 [Check here for more insight into how The Chosen adapts John the Baptist]